Futhark-AS/whisper_assistant/README.md

 - ⌨️ **Global Hotkeys**: Toggle recording or retry transcription from anywhere in your OS.
 - 📋 **Clipboard Integration**: Transcribed text is automatically copied to your clipboard.
 - ⚙️ **Simple Configuration**: Easy setup via environment variables.
+- 🖥️ **Flexible Usage**: Run interactively in the terminal or as a background daemon.

 ## Prerequisites